December 07, 2025

+Prior to travel to the Americas, it's vital to check entry requiements, the FCDO website is a good starting point.
 The crime rates in many Latin American cities is higher than in Europe and since the covid pandemic, many countries continue to face economic unrest.
-Inflation is very high in Argentina and Brazil is in a state of political unrest following the November 2022 election.
-In early December 2022, the Peru President Castillo was impeached and outsted from office leading to widespread street protests.
+Inflation was very high in Argentina but has stabilised under President Melei and Brazil is in a state of political unrest following the November 2022 election and the jailing of ex-President Bolonsaro in 2025.
 Ecuador remains unstable due to gang violence and political instability.
+Tension between the US and Venezuela have increased in the last quarter of 2025.

 Current highlights: